noahbuscher/inspire/README.md

 Inspire [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 ===

 Designing and building a modern frontend in any web project can be a long and arduous process.
-Here's a collction of links to help you.
+Here's a collection of links to help you.
 Enjoy!

 ## Concept
 <h5>These sites are good to get a general idea of possible layouts and style paths to take.</h5>